Field Manual · Workflow Optimization

 1. Understand the Link Between DAM and Creative Operations

-Creative Operations focuses on optimising people, processes, and technology involved in content creation.
+Creative Operations focuses on optimizing people, processes, and technology involved in content creation.
 DAM workflows support this by:

 • Automating tasks like routing, approvals, and notifications.

-• Centralising files so creatives work from a single version of truth.
+• Centralizing files so creatives work from a single version of truth.

 • Tracking performance across creative production.